 Financial statements provide useful accounting information about the financial state of a business at the end of a reporting period and the business's financial performance over the reporting period.
 A business's financial state, or condition, refers to the amount of money used by the business to purchase various investment and operational assets, and the amount of money obtained from different sources of debt and equity to finance asset purchases.

 Video of the Day

 The amount of common-stock issuance and buyback is reported at the end of an accounting period.
 A business may also reissue and repurchase common stock during subsequent accounting periods, and reports the outstanding issues of common stock at the end of the period and any change during the period.

 While capital stock denotes the par value of the common shares issued, additional paid-in capital represents the excess amount paid in by shareholders over the par value.
 A balance sheet reports the total amount of common stock at the end of a reporting period, but it doesn't show any changes to common stock during the period.

-Common stock is also part of the statement of shareholders' equity, which documents any increase and decrease to shareholders' equity during a reporting period, including common stock.
-To record any change to common stock, a statement of shareholders' equity lists both the amount of common stock at the beginning of the period -- the same amount at the end of the last period -- and the flows into and out of the common-stock account during the period.
+Common stock is also part of the statement of shareholders' equity, as noted by Cornell Law, which documents any increase and decrease to shareholders' equity during a reporting period, including common stock.
+To record any change to common stock, a statement of shareholders' equity lists both the amount of common stock at the beginning of the period (the same amount at the end of the last period) and the flows into and out of the common-stock account during the period.

 The statement then adds the changes to the beginning amount of the common stock to arrive at the end-period amount, which should conform to the amount of common stock reported in the balance sheet.